dakujem/two-floats/readme.md

 }
 ```

-Optionally, a custom _precision_ can be used, if desired:
+Optionally, a custom _precision_ setting can be used, if desired:
 ```php
 $num1 = 0.0095;
 $num2 = 0.0094;